symbolism

 Samuel Loren Schmucker was born on February 20, 1879 in Reading, Berks County, Pennsylvania and died unexpectedly of heart failure on September 4, 1921, at Southold, Long Island.
 His one great passion was art and his right (dominant) arm had been crippled from polio in childhood.
 He enrolled at the prestigious Pennsylvania Academy of the Fine Arts in Philadelphia in drawing from 1896-97, and still life painting from 1898-99.
-He then studied at the Howard Pyle Institute at Drexel from 1899-1900.
-Schmucker's classmates and associates included such well-known and successful American artists as Maxfield Parrish (see note below), Jessie Willcox Smith, N. C. Wyeth, Frank Schoonover, and Stanley Arthurs, among others.
+He then studied under the famous American artist and teacher Howard Pyle at the Howard Pyle Institute at Drexel from 1899-1900.
+Pyle's students become some of the most important and successful American artists of the early 20th century, including Maxfield Parrish (see note below), Jessie Willcox Smith, N. C. Wyeth, Frank Schoonover, andStanley Arthurs, among others.

 Samuel L. Schmucker: The Golden Age of Postcards